Lee-moran/project5/README.md

 ## Fonts and Color scheme
 Exo & Ubuntu are the primary fonts I wanted to use because there soft and complamentarty.
 Giving of a sense of peace. the stroke in these font work well together.

-Exo
-Ubuntu
+Roboto
-As a fall back I used Roboto and lato which is a front i used before and lato as well as the standard sans serif.
+As a fall back I used Roboto and sans serif  as the standard.
 Good idea to have a fall back so your content is viewable.

 In terms of the color scheme I went with something slightly different.
 Wanting to incorperate greens and blues as there assicated with seeking jobs, money, growth.. contrasting and vibrant colors on a white canvas.